Beginning July 1, ASN to MSN admissions are suspended indefinitely.

-As you prepare your application to Vanderbilt University School of Nursing, we are here to support and share important details with you.
-We are looking forward to receiving your application and are available to answer your questions that you may have.
+As you prepare your application to Vanderbilt University School of Nursing, the Admissions Staff are available to answer questions you may have.
 Please contact us at: VUSN-Admissions@vanderbilt.edu.
 Interested in learning more about the application process?
 Watch a previously-recorded webinar (October 2021).

 School of Nursing applications are self-managed.
 We do not routinely contact applicants regarding missing application materials.
 After submission of the application, applicants are responsible for monitoring the checklist on their application status page for missing transcripts, references and the like.

 Admission requirements vary somewhat depending upon your educational background and whether you are already a Registered Nurse.
 All applicants are holistically reviewed based on the following factors::